cesarevc/html-mockupdesign/README.md

 # LANDING PAGE
-_In this project made a mockup and interactive site_
+_This project was a html and css mockup practice add interactivity to the site using jquery_

 ## Built with 🛠️